daniellerch/daniellerch.github.io/stego/aletheia/intro-en.md

 As we can see, the prediction made is 0.55.
 A 55% probability of success is very low, so it is not advisable to trust the results obtained.
 This is a case of CSM.

+**IMPORTANT NOTE**: It should be noted that the "dci" command requires the analysis of an actor, not just a single image.
+This means that we need to have several images of the same actor (with the same statistical properties) to apply this method.
+About 10 images are usually sufficient, although the accuracy improves with the number of images.